codepath/android_guides/Creating-and-Using-Fragments.md

  * Fragments encapsulate views and logic so that it is easier to reuse within activities.
  * Fragments are standalone components that can contain views, events and logic.

-Within a fragment-oriented architecture, **applications become navigational containers** that are primarily responsible for navigation to other activities, presenting fragments and passing data.
+Within a fragment-oriented architecture, **activities become navigational containers** that are primarily responsible for navigation to other activities, presenting fragments and passing data.

 ### Importance of Fragments